sahansera/angular-image-resizer-service/README.md

 Plugins used
 -----------

-Dillinger uses a number of open source projects to work properly:

 * [jQuery] - jQuery is a fast, small, and feature-rich JavaScript library
 * [ng-flow] - Flow.js html5 file upload extension on angular.js framework